IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - Fallout from strigoia?
 	- Shrewseer believes Eletha is working for parents
 	- Duke O humiliated, launch active investigation into events?
-- figure out the ocean and tie this into immediate next adv
 - forge painting - this can be a sidequest or integrated into a bigger adventure
 	- need to find a good enough painter to forge things (Ersatz? side quest involving ringley?)
 	- need to find a buyer (what happens when the buyer realizes the code doesn't work?)